Content

 Although Spanish permanent resident status is granted indefinitely and does not require reapplication, the physical resident card is valid for five years and must be renewed upon expiration.
 The cardholder must apply for a replacement within 60 calendar days before the expiration date, pay the administrative fee, provide a recent passport-sized photo, and collect the new ID card in person from the local police or immigration office.

-Permanent residency may be denied to applicants who:
+Permanent status may be denied to applicants who:

-- Fail to meet the residency requirement (e.g., spend more than six consecutive months outside Spain).
+- fail to meet the status requirement (e.g., spend more than six consecutive months outside Spain);

 Permanent resident status can also be revoked if the individual receives a deportation order or resides outside the European Union for more than 12 consecutive months.